Inequalities in Great Britain in the 19th and 20th centuries

 1968: local elections.
 Very good results for the SNP.

 People felt Scotland was spared the benefits of the economic boom of the United Kingdom.
-Scotland was among the regions which benefited least.
-Feeling of discontent among the Scots.
+Scotland was among the regions which benefited the least.
+There was a feeling of discontent among the Scots.
 The SNP made progress.

 After 1968, the SNP started to be taken seriously by both the Labour and the Conservative parties.
 Reactions :